CoAntrimMan/BibleStudy/Ezekiel.md

 Location: A Captive, taken in the wave after Daniel.
 The Lord often speaks during periods like this.

-- The Description of fire - God is frequently shown as a consuming fire.
-Think about the burning bush and other references

 ## King Jehoiachin
 https://en.wikipedia.org/wiki/Jeconiah
-19th and penulatimate King of Judah - Taken captive by Neduchadnezzar Jeremiah 20:30
+19th and penulatimate King of Judah - Taken captive by Neduchadnezzar _Jeremiah 20:30_

+## With who and Where?
+With the fellow captives - God's people
+Where - by the river Che-bar.

+The significance of being with believers and at the river - a place of washing and refreshing.

+_Psalm 1:3 "and he shall be like a tree planted by the rivers of water, that bringth forth his fruit in his season; his leaf also shall not wither; and whatsoever he doeth shall propser_

 ## The Heavens being opened
 Thinking about the first, second and third heaven.